VectorSpaceHQ/Cave/README.rst

 -------------
 This table logs all of the sensor readings, including the thermostat(s).

-readingID, time, moduleID, location, temperature, humidity, light, occupied
+readingID, time, moduleID, location, temperature, humidity, light, sound, motion

 ThermostatLog
 -----------------